 When purchasing a new device, you may ask how to hide the cables for a ceiling home theater projector if you decide to go that route.
-Each of these methods allows you to conceal the wires necessary for the best projectors easily.
+Each method allows you to easily conceal the wires necessary for the best projectors.
 You could hide them using covers, molding, sills, or soundproofing.
 If you are looking for a more permanent and complete solution, you could run the cables through the ceiling and wall.
 Read on to find out how.
 For additional information for those asking how do I know if my projector bulb is going bad, check out our other article.

-Your leading ceiling-mounted projector enables you to view any video, game, or image without the hassle of finding a place for the projector that won’t get in the way of your household but still provides the optimal viewing position and viewing angle for your projector screen.
+Your leading ceiling-mounted projector (like the one in our LG HU80KA review) enables you to view any video, game, or image without the hassle of finding a place for the projector that won’t get in the way of your household but still provides the optimal viewing position and viewing angle for your projector screen.

 Whether you have a rotatable ceiling mount or a universal ceiling mount for projectors, you can find five possible solutions to your problem below.
 If you are having trouble with your sound system, you also may want to read how to hook up a projector to a Bluetooth speaker or how to use a soundbar with your projector.